logo

 TIPS FOR VISITING NEW YORK CITY

 LENGTH OF STAY - If you are visiting New York City for the first time, I recommend staying for at least 4-5 nights.
 New York is a monstrous city and there is just so much to see and do.
 If you can stay an entire week, great! (you won't get bored, I promise).
 Staying in central or lower-central Manhattan is very desirable, but also very expensive.
 Cheaper options may exist in Brooklyn, Queens, the Bronx, or across the river in New Jersey.
+My favorite moderately-priced hotels (so far) are Chelsea Cambria and the San Carlos Hotel.

 PEDICABS - in Midtown and in Central Park, it is very easy to hail a pedicab, which is a small, human-powered tricycle.
 Most can accommodate 2 or sometimes even 3 people (2 adults + 1 child is usually fine).
 In general, the cost is $7-$10 per minute as of 2023.
+You can often negotiate a lower price, especially if you will be traveling a good distance.

 DRIVING - Driving in Manhattan is challenging, but having street numbers based on a grid does help a lot.
-The street numbers decrease as you travel south down Manhattan (e.g. 48th St. to 34th St is heading south) and the avenue numbers decrease as you head east (e.g. 9th Ave. to 5th Ave. is heading east).
+The street numbers decrease as you travel south through Manhattan (e.g. 48th St. to 34th St is heading south) and the avenue numbers decrease as you head east (e.g. 9th Ave. to 5th Ave. is heading east).

 FREE THINGS TO DO - visit Town and Country Magazine for a great article about free attractions and things to do in NYC.
 A top free thing to do is to take the Staten Island Ferry from lower Manhattan to see the Statue of Liberty.
 Take note that if you take this ferry, you will have to unboard and reboard on Staten Island to return back to Manhattan.
 If you are heading from Manhattan to Staten Island, you can see the statue on the right side of the ship or from the back.
 The back of the ship also has a fantastic view of Manhattan.